 The species are widespread in Europe and Asia.
-Most of them will be more familiar as species of Sedum, characterized by having flat, fleshy leaves with serrate or crenate margins.
-They are perennial or more rarely annual plants and many make excellent rockery or ground cover plants.
-A number of plants originating in well-watered parts of eastern Asia, with barely succulent, serrated leaves and robust growth habits, have consequently been transferred out of Sedum into the genus Phedimus.
+Most of them will be more familiar as species of Sedum, characterized by having flat, fleshy leaves with serrated or crenate margins.
+They are perennial or, more rarely, annual plants and many make excellent rockery or ground cover plants.
+Several species originating in well-watered parts of eastern Asia, with robust growth habits, have been transferred from Sedum into the genus Phedimus.

-The genus name derives either from the Greek word "phaidimos", meaning "shining", perhaps for the leaves of some species or relates to Phedimus, the Archbishop of Amasea and metropolitan of Pontus.
+The generic name "Phedimus" derives either from the Greek word "phaidimos," meaning "shining," and perhaps refers to the leaves of some species, or relates to Phedimus, the Archbishop of Amasea and Metropolitan of Pontus.

 Growing Conditions for Phedimus

-Phedimus will thrive in conditions that many other plants thrive in, but will do just as well in less hospitable areas.
-These succulents have a slow to moderate growth rate, making them a popular choice for growing as a groundcover.
+Phedimus will thrive in conditions many other plants thrive in but will do just as well in less hospitable areas.
+These succulents have a slow to moderate growth rate, making them popular for growing as a groundcover.
 They also grow well in containers.

-These are light loving plants, growing best in full sun but also grow in light shade or partial shade.
-They grow best in warmer environments.
-Plant in an area of your garden that gets 6 hours of sunlight a day.
+These light-loving plants will tolerate partial shade but prefer full sun and grow best in warmer environments.
+Plant Phedimus in an area of your garden that gets at least 6 hours of sunlight daily.

 Phedimus are easy to care for but require a little grooming now and then to keep them from growing too wildly.

-The best way to water these plants is to use "soak and dry" method.
-Get the soil completely wet and then wait until the soil is dry before watering again.
-Phedimus are drought tolerant, so they bear well if you neglect them for a while.
+The best way to water your Phedimus is to use the "soak and dry" method.
+Get the soil completely wet, and then wait until the soil is dry before watering again.
+Phedimus are drought-tolerant, so they bear well if you neglect them for a while.

-Overwatering and overfertilizing can hurt the plants far worse than not watering or fertilizing.
+Overwatering and overfertilizing can hurt the Phedimus far worse than not watering or fertilizing.

 How to Propagate Phedimus

-Phedimus can be grow form seeds, division or stem cuttings.
+Phedimus can be grown from seeds, division, or stem cuttings.

 Pests and Diseases of Phedimus